liyanwan/ideal-disco/_posts/0000-01-59-githubteacher.md

 ---
 layout: slide
-title: "Welcome to githubteacher's slide!!!"
+title: "Welcome to githubteacher's slide!"
 ---

 If you can dodge a wrench...